melthu/Webscraping-Video-Pipeline/README.md

-# AfterQuery Video Collection Pipeline - README
+# Video Collection Pipeline - README

 ## Project Overview

-This project implements a complete pipeline for collecting, processing, and validating 1,000+ hours of video content.
-This project was developed as a solution to the AfterQuery SWE Intern Take Home assignment.
-The pipeline is designed to be scalable, modular, and robust, with careful attention to technical specifications and content requirements.
+This project implements a complete pipeline for collecting, processing, and validating 1,000+ hours of video content according to the

 ## Key Features